Eschatologue/CM_wiki/docs/lore/antares/race/londoner.md

 # Londoners

-The Londoners or Londiniers (singular: Londoner) are an alien race in Antares.
+The Londoners or Londiniers (singular: Londoner or Londinier) are an alien race in Antares.

 *"Forsan et haec olim meminisse iuvabit"*
 { .quote }